Taught modules consist of:

 This module is primarily carried out via independent study/activity.
 Individual tutorials with the designated supervisor and advisors appropriate to the area of study are also arranged over the duration of the project.

-2) Optional modules which you choose to suit your area of interest and personal commitments.
-Please see our webpages for full list and more information.
+You can choose modules to suit your area of interest and personal commitments.
+Please see our web pages for full list and more information.